ibm-cloud-docs/vpc/bare_metal_server_troubleshoot.md

 {: note}

 When the issues are fixed, the server is handed back to you and the state returns to **Stopped**.

-## How do I manage firmware updates?
-{: #bare-metal-troubleshoot-firmware-update}
-{: troubleshoot}
-{: support}

-Firmware for bare metal servers is managed by IBM.
-Manual firmware changes aren’t supported on the disk controller or disk drives without direction from IBM.

 ## Why did my custom image fail to boot?
 {: #bare-metal-troubleshoot-custom-image-fail-boot}